sf-wdi-25/notes/week-03-ajax-json-express/day-01-intro-ajax/dusk-intro-ajax/README.md

 #### Handling Success & Failure

 We can't guarantee that our API will respond or that it will respond quickly enough.
 In these cases, the AJAX request will fail or throw an error.
-Using the `jquery.get()` shorthand, we can handle these eventualities by "chaining" additional event-listeners to our initial request:
+We can handle this by providing an `error` function to be executed when an error occurs:

 ```js
 var url = 'https://api.spotify.com/v1/artists/1jTAvg7eLZQFonjWIXHiiT';